Web Workers Architecture & Communication

 Task queue orchestration prevents priority inversion during background processing.
 Assign numeric weights to jobs and dequeue highest-priority tasks first.
 This guarantees UI-critical updates process before batch analytics.

 Dynamic Worker Pool Management scales CPU-bound workloads efficiently.
 Initialize pool size to navigator.hardwareConcurrency.
-Add a single overflow worker during spikes, then scale back after 30s of idle time.
+Add a single overflow worker during spikes, then scale back after a period of idle time.

 Resource caps align with OS-level thread scheduling.
 Exceeding hardwareConcurrency + 2 workers triggers excessive context switching.
-Each additional thread adds ~2ms of scheduler overhead per quantum rotation.
+Each additional thread beyond physical cores adds scheduler overhead per quantum rotation.

 // pool.ts